• Gluten-Free Recipes

 • Unique.
 It's not often you find rhubarb in a cocktail.
 I love how unique and special this drink is.

 • A great twist on a classic.
-A proper g&t is simple and refreshing and needs only three ingredients.
-This takes the simple classic recipe and updates it with honey-rhubarb syrup for extra flavor and color.
+A proper G&T is simple and refreshing and needs only three ingredients.
+This takes the simple classic recipe and updates it with rhubarb syrup for extra flavor and color.

-Make sure to check the recipe card for the full ingredient amounts and instructions.
+Here's what you'll need for this cocktail.
+Make sure to scroll down to my recipe card at the bottom of this post for the full ingredient amounts and instructions!

 • Gin: Use a good-quality gin if you can.